bdwilliams3/ebytf/README.md

 ### What to Expect

-*   **Day 1:** Athletes will be introduced to the general flow of practice, including the location of each station and how to transition.
-Coaches will also take baseline measurements in the following events:
+*   **Week 1: Skills Combine** Athletes will be introduced to the general flow of practice, including the location of each station and how to transition.
+Coaches will also take baseline measurements and times in the following events:
     *   60m Dash
     *   Long Jump
     *   100m Hurdles